raindevteam/rain/README.md

 RainBot Module Libraries (RMLS)
 -------------------------------

-In an effort to abstract the details of RPC when building your modules, we are current supporting three RainBot Module Libraries called RMLS.
+In an effort to abstract the details of RPC when building your modules, we are currently supporting three RainBot Module Libraries called RMLS.

 - [**gorml**](https://github.com/wolfchase/gorml) for Golang